akshayut1998/Stock-Trend-Predictor/README.md

 1. **Clone the Repository:** git clone https://github.com/your-username/StockTrendPredictor.git
 2. **Execute** Use the jupyter notebook to run the code sequentially and experiment with other stocks.

+# Acknowledgements

+This project was undertaken in collaboration with my teammates- Dinesh Bandaru, Bhuvana Chandrika Kothapalli, Ashwanth Draksha